 Feel free to browse the faculty bios, located here.

 Because of its size and diversity, the history department offers a selection of courses that is unsurpassed by other major universities and would be impossible for a small college to match.

 Every major historical time period is represented by over 75 courses offered each term in European, American, African, Asian, and Latin American history.
 In addition, students have an opportunity to explore advanced courses in such fields as political, intellectual, military, diplomatic, social, women's and gender, scientific, and economic history.

 While such classical topics as the Roman Empire and the Renaissance are mainstays in the curriculum, the large, professionally active department also develops new courses in response to changing student needs and interests.
 Faculty often introduce course offerings that focus in depth on specific parts of the world or events.
 Recent topics include film in history, oral history, introduction to public history, chinese civilization, and media and government.

 The Major Program

-Students majoring in history complete a total of 11 one-term 3-credit courses from the department's curriculum.
+Students majoring in history complete a total of 12 one-term 3-credit courses from the department's curriculum.
 The first four of these are usually, but not required to be, introductory courses that cover European, American, and global history.
-The other seven courses are completed at more advanced levels.
-Of the 11 courses required to complete the major, at least two must be taken in each of three areas: (1) European, (2) American, (3) African, Asian, Latin American, Native American.
+The other eight courses are completed at more advanced levels.
+Of the 12 courses required to complete the major, at least two must be taken in each of three areas: (1) European, (2) American, (3) African, Asian, Latin American, Native American.
 At least one course must cover some time period prior to the year 1500.
 The department encourages students to select a broad range of subjects.